petermr/svg2xml/README.txt

 This should create classes and a standalone jar

 ==Running==
-Current usage is:
+Current usage is still being developed: It is likely to be java svgplus -i inputfile.pdf and or java svgplus -c commandfile.xml or some combination

+use
-java svgplus [commandfile]
+java svgplus for usage()

 almost all control is delegated to the commandfile